 The living puzzle: Planted on one side of the valley, this living puzzle is in the heart of the garden.
 Most people can’t wait to reach the middle of the maze, but some enjoy the simple pleasure of sitting opposite and watching others experience confusion, frustration and hopefully celebration.
 It’s planted with cherry laurel which is vigorous and tough enough to withstand regular trimming and footsteps around its roots.
 Palm trees mark the four corners of the puzzle and a thatched summerhouse sits in the middle.

-Glendurgan is now closed for winter and will reopen again on Saturday 16 February 2019.
+Glendurgan closes on Sunday 3 November 2019 and will reopen again on Saturday 15 February 2020.

 Last entry one hour before closing.
 Closes dusk if earlier.